-If you are travelling long distances on your own, you’ll want to keep your most important piece of equipment safe: you!
+If you are traveling long distances on your own, you’ll want to keep your most important piece of equipment safe: you!
 Don’t forget to stay hydrated, and carry an emergency light plus extra batteries for your phone.
-If you are travelling outside the country or in areas that are less safe, make sure to protect yourself against theft.
+If you are traveling outside the country or in areas that are less safe, make sure to protect yourself against theft.
 Better safe than sorry.

 Buy a Landscape Tripod